-Swiatek breezes through to US Open second round
+Wimbledon winner Rybakina loses in first round

 |Coverage: Daily radio commentaries across BBC Sounds and the BBC Sport website and app, with selected live text commentaries and match reports on the website and app

-World number one Iga Swiatek made light work of her US Open opener with a straight-set win over Jasmine Paolini.
+Earlier on Tuesday, world number one Iga Swiatek won in straight sets.

-Poland's Swiatek, 21, needed just one hour and six minutes to beat the Italian 6-3 6-0 in New York and faces Sloane Stephens or Greet Minnen next.
+Poland's Swiatek, 21, needed just one hour and six minutes to beat the Italian 6-3 6-0 in New York and faces 2017 winner Sloane Stephens next.

-Spanish ninth seed Garbine Muguruza also reached the second round, beating Dane Clara Tauson 6-3 7-6 (7-5).

-But 16th seed Jelena Ostapenko was beaten 6-3 3-6 6-4 by Chinese world number 39 Qinwen Zheng.

 Two-time French Open winner Swiatek is one of several female players to complain about the "horrible" balls being used at Flushing Meadows.